 Malolactic fermentation, also called MLF, is a process where malic acid converts to lactic acid, which is softer and creamier.
 Thanks to this process, the winds acidity is reduced and carbon dioxide is released.

 Since the process of MLF doesn’t use yeast, it technically isn’t a fermentation.
 It is, rather, a kind of bacteria that eats malic acid then poops out lactic acid.
 Appetizing, right?
 The end result is a creamy wine that has a velvety texture.
+This post is brought to you by Elite Towing Atlanta.

 There are several wines that undergo malolactic fermentation.
 Some white wines, such as Viognier and Chardonnay, and almost all red wines undergo malolactic fermentation.
 If you note that a wine has an oily mid-palate texture that is creamy, that is the best way to recognize MLF in the wine.
 You can also recognize MLF by identifying how the wine was aged.
 If it was aged in oak barrels, it will be an MLF wine.
 White wines have less malolactic conversion than red.
 Adding MLF texture to wine is a clever way to give the wine body and texture without losing much of the citrus and positive floral aromas that typically fade when white wines are put in oak barrels to age.